How to Start Writing: A Guide for Aspiring Authors

 Much like creating your environment, assembling your writing tools can become an easy excuse to procrastinate.
 Don't worry about having everything on hand before you get started writing.
 Do your best to gather a few essentials and adapt as you go.
 Here's what most writers find themselves reaching for during a writing session:

 Writing software: The classics like Word and Google Docs get the job done.
-But it can also be a huge help to invest in a low-cost software that provides functions like novel plotting and character notes.
-Something like, oh, say… Dabble.
+But it can also be a huge help to invest in a software that helps you write your best story by providing functions like novel plotting and character notes.
+Something like, oh, say… Dabble Writer.

 A timer: This frees you from keeping an eye on the clock.
-It’s also a great psychological tool.
-Commit to writing for just twenty minutes, and there’s a 94% chance you’ll get into the groove and won’t want to stop at twenty.
-You can also use Dabble’s free word sprint tool to challenge yourself to knock out as many words as you can in a set amount of time.
+It's also a great psychological tool.
+Commit to writing for just twenty minutes, and there's a 94% chance you'll get into the groove and won't want to stop at twenty.
+You can also use Dabble's built-in word sprint tool to challenge yourself to knock out as many words as you can in a set amount of time.
+Or join us and the rest of the DabbleU community for group word sprints.
+You don't even have to be a Dabble user to join!

-Notebook and favorite pen: Or whatever note-taking app you use to brainstorm or capture stray ideas as you go.
+Notebook and favorite pen: Or whatever note-taking app you use to brainstorm or capture stray story ideas as you go.
+(Again, I feel compelled to mention that you can use Dabble Story Notes for this, which means having all your thoughts organized just a click away from your manuscript.)

 Books on writing: There are some incredible writing books out there, but they don't all need to be in reaching distance from your desk.